 - Roll out the reserved piece of pastry into a circle about the size of the pan.
 Brush the edges of the lining pastry with a little beaten egg, and lay the pastry lid on top of the pie.
 Crimp the edges together so they are sealed.
 Cut a 2-inch diameter hole in the center of the pastry lid.
 Make a coil rim with extra pastry around the edge of the air-hole and squish into a wall.

 - Decorate the shit out of the pie, as Dr. Annie Gray decreed.

 - Place the pie in the oven and bake for 30 minutes.
 Reduce the temperature to 325 degrees and bake for a further 1-1/4 hours.
 If your top crust is concave instead of convex, a pool of juice and fat may form around the center hole during baking that you’ll want to remove with a turkey baster, or the crust may become soggy.

 - Remove the pie from the oven and carefully release it from the pan.

 - Brush the top and sides of the pie with beaten egg and cook for another 15 minutes to set the glaze.

 Pour in jellied stock & serve.

-- Pour in the jellied stock.
+- Pour the jellied stock in the center hole of the pie slowly.
 The filling will have shrunk, creating a space around the edge that is traditionally filled with jellied stock.
 Heat the jellied stock just until it’s pourable — not too hot!